sinabaghal/sinabaghal.github.io/_pages/sokoban_page.md

 **Masked diffusion** replaces noising with *hiding*.
 Corruption means swapping a token for a special `[MASK]` symbol, and the schedule controls how many tokens are hidden rather than how much noise is added.
-Generation runs that backwards: start from a fully masked grid and reveal cells one at a time, predicting what belongs in each.
+Generation runs that backwards: start from a fully masked grid and progressively reveal cells, predicting what belongs in each.
+How many are revealed per step follows from the number of diffusion steps.

 In masked diffusion models commitments are **final**: once a cell is unmasked it can never be selected again and the sampler only ever draws from cells still marked `[MASK]`, so a wall placed at step 3 stays a wall for the rest of generation.
 Continuous diffusion has no such rule: every pixel is nudged at every one of its steps, all the way to the end, so an early bad direction can still be pulled back later.